 The first glimpse of Coimbatore is a cluster of factories.
 And then comes the city.
 Silver city service buses waiting at the crossing, bustling roads, stacked buildings and the bakery at an elevated building that tells us the Station is approaching.

+A lump of happiness would swell in my chest each time the train pulled into the station.
+I was at Coimbatore, my mamma’s hometown, my birthplace.
 The cool winds would welcome us, with a gentle embrace.
 The feeling of belonging would overwhelm me.
 Through the platform, through the steep fleet of steps, we would reach the entrance and there was the city waiting- big, colourful and busy.

 The auto ride home was always a joyride.
 The yellow bug speeding through the winding roads, lined with hundreds of shops was like frames of the city on fast forward.
 Cloth stores with mannequins smiling behind glass windows draped in vibrant silk sarees, dusty motor spare parts shops in colonial buildings,‘pure ghee' sweet shops where people thronged like bees, roadside sellers selling everything from brightly coloured plastic toys to shiny steel vessels to peanuts- the sights were like kitsch in motion.